veerakumar-rayana/most-frequently-occuring/README.md

+Only logical for printing the top n most frequently occurring words in file but NOT used REACT JS.
 Find the top N most frequently occurring words in this file. first it reads the file.
 The working of the algorithm is as follows.